DollyGt/my_shopping_list_app/README.md

 # To install and have it running

-To clone this repository follow the following command:
+Go to this repository lin below:

 * git clone followed by this repository [link](https://github.com/DollyGt/my_shopping_list_app).

+Once there, git clone the repository and then from your terminal run the following command:

+`$ sudo pip3 -r install requirements.txt`

 # Media